Connect with others who understand.

 Written by Kelly Crumrin

-Spinal muscular atrophy (SMA) mainly affects children, but it doesn’t spare adults — 35 percent of all people with SMA are over 18.
-These adults often find it hard to get the specialized medical attention they need, because most SMA treatments and support systems are geared toward children.
+Spinal muscular atrophy (SMA) mainly affects children, but adults can have it, too — about 35 percent of all people with SMA are over 18.
+Adults with SMA may find it hard to get the specialized medical attention they need because most SMA treatments and support systems are focused on children.

 Among adults with SMA, most have SMA type 3 (Kugelberg-Welander disease).
-This type is milder and usually appears in late childhood or adolescence.
+This form of SMA is milder and usually appears in late childhood or the teen years.
 Type 4, also known as adult-onset SMA, is the mildest type of SMA.
-Because type 4 is an extremely rare form of SMA, there’s not a lot of research and information available about the condition.
+Because this type of SMA is extremely rare, there’s not a lot of research and information available about the condition.
+SMA is a neuromuscular disease, which means it affects the nerves and muscles.
+It often causes muscle weakness and makes it harder to move over time.

 Keep reading to learn about the differences in SMA treatment for adults and children.